rbat05/rpi3-gameboy/README.md

 A Raspberry Pi 3B+ based handheld games console.

 # Current Project Status
 The project works, I just need to resolder everything to organise the wires.
-Project currently on hold.
+Project currently on hold (as of 02/03/24).

 # Capabilities
 Can play retro games from multiple consoles upto the Playstation 1.
 This includes: Nintendo Systems (NES, SNES, GB, GBA, GBC), Sega Systems (Master System, Mega Drive) & the Playstation 1.
 Most systems before the PS1 should work.
 All thanks to the Retropie OS.
 Go to [Retropie Supported Systems](https://retropie.org.uk/docs/Supported-Systems/) page for more info.